freitzzz/arqsoft-19-20-ifp205/P1/ADD/iteration1/README.md

   - React.JS will allow the build of GFAW
   - .NET Core + Entity Framework will allow the build of GFAB
   - TBD

+**Step 5**

+- Goal: Instantiate architectural elements, allocate responsibilities and define interfaces

+To satisfy the structure of the chosen design concepts, the following elements are proposed to be created:

+- Create component-and-connector structures to represent system elements integrations
+- Create allocation structures diagram to represent system elements allocations
+- Domain Model ?

+**Step 6**

+- Goal: Sketch views and record design decisions